-First, make sure you are actually looking at 4K rides. you can check this in settings.
+First, make sure you are actually looking at 4K rides (If that's what you're expecting). you can check this in settings.

 If you are, that's great.
 We do everything we can to make the videos look as good as possible, but there are limitations.